-Authors work in liaison with the member of the Technical Panel on Diagnostic Protocols (TPDP) in charge of the respective topic to develop draft diagnostic protocols (DPs) as annexes to ISPM 27 (Diagnostic Protocols for Regulated Pests).
-Currently there are 29 adopted diagnostic protocols, these can be found on the adopted standards page.
+Authors work in liaison with the member of the TPDP in charge of the respective topic to develop draft DPs as annexes to ISPM 27 (Diagnostic Protocols for Regulated Pests).
+Currently, there are 33 adopted DPs, these can be found on the adopted standards page.

-For more information on what is involved in authoring DPs and the time commitment necessary, please check out our brochure Introduction for authors of diagnostic protocols.
+For more information on what is involved in authoring DPs and the time commitment necessary, please check out our brochure Introduction for authors of IPPC Diagnostic Protocols.
 It is important to know that:

 Link |